 Learn Kathak Footwork

-Performing various foot movement in the dance form of Kathak is hugely critical.
-Kathak foot movements form the base of this dance form.
+Performing various foot movement in this dance form is hugely critical.
+The foot movements form the base of this dance form.
 The teacher teaches the footwork from slow ‘laya’ and it eventually increases to double, triple and also four times.
 The footwork is also known as “Taatkar” in Kathak.

 Learn Kathak Expressions